fenglinliu98/MIA/README.md

 ## Acknowledgements

-Thanks to [Torch](http://torch.ch/) team for providing Torch 0.4, [COCO](http://cocodataset.org/) team for providing dataset, [Tsung-Yi Lin](https://github.com/tylin/coco-caption) for providing evaluation codes for MS COCO caption generation, [Yufeng Ma](https://github.com/yufengm) for providing open source repositories and Torchvision [ResNet](https://github.com/pytorch/vision) implementation.
+Thanks to [Pytorch](https://pytorch.org/) team for providing Pytorch, [COCO](http://cocodataset.org/) team for providing dataset, [Tsung-Yi Lin](https://github.com/tylin/coco-caption) for providing evaluation codes for MS COCO caption generation, [Yufeng Ma](https://github.com/yufengm) for providing open source repositories and Torchvision [ResNet](https://github.com/pytorch/vision) implementation.

 ### Note
 If you have any questions about the code or our paper, please send an email to fenglinliu98@pku.edu.cn